hzi-bifo/Quasimodo/README.md

-First of all, the `bioconda` must be install in your system.
-You can follow this instruction [here](https://bioconda.github.io).
-Then, you simply install all tools using:
+First of all, `bioconda` must be installed on your system.
+You can follow these instruction [here](https://bioconda.github.io).
+Then, you can simply install all programs using:

 ```shell
 conda env create -f config/conda_env.yaml
 ```

-The above command line will create a conda environment named **hcmv_benchmark** and install all required tools listed above into this environment except for `savage`.
+The above command line will create a conda environment named **hcmv_benchmark** and install all required programs listed above into this environment except for `savage`.

 Since `savage` requires `Python` version 2.7, you need to create a distinct environment for it: